Choices for pregnant women

 - a court finding (s 69S); and

-- a declaration of parentage by the Family Court is conclusive Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of parentage for all laws of the Commonwealth (s 69VA).
+- a declaration of parentage by the Family Court is conclusive evidence of parentage for all laws of the Commonwealth (s 69VA).

 It should be noted that the presumptions arising under these sections of the FL Act are rebuttable by proof on a balance of probabilities (s 69U(1)).Where, in a court proceeding, paternity is in dispute, the court is empowered to order a parentage testing procedure, which can include a blood or genetic test.
 Failure to take the test incurs no penalty but the court may draw such inferences about the refusal to take the test as appear just (s 69Y).
 The report on the test is admissible as evidence (s 69ZC).